infrabel/gnap-map/README.md

 ##### Config-time configuration

-- `setEndPointUri` on the `mapGeoDataProvider`: Set the base endpoint which the service should retrieve its data from.
+- `setEndpointUri` on the `mapGeoDataProvider`: Set the base endpoint which the service should retrieve its data from.
 Should include a trailing slash.
 After this, the resource's uri is appended.

 ##### Run-time configuration